Thing > MedicalEntity > MedicalRiskFactor

 Future episodes of stable angina can sometimes be prevented by

-<span itemprop="secondaryPrevention" itemscope itemtype="http://schema.org/LifestyleModification">
+<span itemprop="secondaryPrevention" itemscope itemtype="https://schema.org/LifestyleModification">

 <span itemprop="name">stopping smoking</span>